Do you feel numb, without drive, and keep telling yourself, “I hate my life”?

 Too many tasks, obligations, duties, responsibilities, ideas, etc.

-Then, it is extremely helpful to make a list and write down all the things in your head.
+Then, it is extremely helpful to make a list and write down all the things in your mind.

 Try to write down as small chunks as possible.

-To bring it on paper gets the things out of your head including “I hate my life” thoughts, which is a relief in itself.
+To bring it on paper gets the things out of your mind including “I hate my life” thoughts, which is a relief in itself.

 After you have made your list, start with the first item on the list.